-- technologiesenhanced scalability, flexibility and reliability, which are strongest in Public and Hybrid cloud models.- Cloud-native application development is driven by new software models, such as microservices and serverless, and is made possible through technologies such as Linux-containers (i.e., Docker) and container orchestration tools (i.e., like-Kubernetes), that are becoming the de facto leading standards for packaging, deployment, scaling and management of enterprise and business applications on cloud computing infrastructures. - 160 Following the rise of Linux containercontainerization-use in enterprise environments, the adoption of container technologies has gained momentum in technical and scientific computing, i.e., including high-performance computing (HPC).
-Containers can address many HPC problems (Mancini and Aloisio, 2015): however, security and performance overhead represent some current limits in using containerization in HPC environment (Chung et al., 2016; Abraham et al., 2020), but unfortunately the mainstream container engine such as Docker was not able to make its mark in HPC centers due to some technical challenges. - 165 Several container platforms have been created to address the needs of the HPC community such as Shifter (Jacobsen and Canon, 2015), Singularity (Kurtzer et al., 2017) (now Apptainer), Charliecloud (Priedhorsky and Randles, 2017) and Sarus (Benedicic et al., 2019).
-Recently, Podman /2 has been analyzed to investigate its suitability in the context of HPC (Gantikow et al., 2020), showing some promise in bringing a standard-based, multi-architecture enabled container engine to HPC.
+Cloud-native applications - that are built, run, and maintained using tools, techniques and technologies for cloud computing - provide abstraction from underlying infrastructure and enhanced scalability, flexibility and reliability, which are strongest in Public and Hybrid cloud models.
+Cloud-native application development is driven by new software models, such as microservices and serverless, and is made possible through technologies such as containers (i.e., Docker) and container orchestration tools (i.e., Kubernetes), that are becoming the de facto leading standards for packaging, deployment, scaling and management of enterprise and business applications on cloud computing infrastructures.

+Following the rise of containerization in enterprise environments, the adoption of container technologies has gained momentum in technical and scientific computing, including high-performance computing (HPC).
+Containers can address many HPC problems (Mancini and Aloisio, 2015): however, security and performance overhead represent some current limits in using containerization in HPC environment (Chung et al., 2016; Abraham et al., 2020).
+Several container platforms have been created to address the needs of the HPC community such as Shifter (Jacobsen and Canon, 2015), Singularity (Kurtzer et al., 2017) (now Apptainer), Charliecloud (Priedhorsky and Randles, 2017) and Sarus (Benedicic et al., 2019).
+Recently, Podman has been analysed to investigate its suitability in the context of HPC (Gantikow et al., 2020), showing some promise in bringing a standard-based, multi-architecture enabled container engine to HPC.

-2-3 Cloud Computing in Operational Ocean ForecastingCloud Technology Landscape in Oceanography
+3 Cloud Technology Landscape in Oceanography